AkshitBhandariCodes/temple-management/FINAL-PUJA-DEBUG-FIX.md

 2. **Successful puja creation** without errors
 3. **Detailed backend logs** showing the creation process

-The "Validation errors" should be completely resolved!
+The "Validation errors" should be completel